ElliotCN/papers/journal.md

 # Title
-Measurments of biomass buring aerosol over West-Africa
+Simulated Measurments of biomass buring of Aerosol over West-Africa

 # Author
-Elliot Cooksey-Nash
+Elliot Cooksey-Nash, John Simth

 # Intoduction
 Bio Mass buring areosal are important for the radius of effect but the magnitude and even distribution are not understood.